Two male students working at a laptop

 Are you looking to fast track your career and work in finance, asset management, investment banking or computational finance?
 Then the M.S. in Finance is right for you.
 The 30-credit-hour program gives you the foremost analysis skills needed to advance to leadership positions in finance quickly.
-The accelerated degree can be earned in one year.
+And our three concentrations allow you to customize your program to fit your goals.
+Choose from corporate financial planning and analysis, securities and markets, or data analytics in finance.

 Is a master’s in finance right for me?